meteorhacks/meteord/README.md

     -e ROOT_URL=http://yourapp.com \
     -e MONGO_URL=mongodb://url \
     -e MONGO_OPLOG_URL=mongodb://oplog_url \
-    -p 80:80 \
+    -p 8080:80 \
     yourname/app
 ~~~

-Then you can access your from the port 80 of the host.
+Then you can access your from the port 8080 of the host.

-### 2. Running a Meteor bundle with MeteorD
+### 2. Running a Meteor bundle with Docker

 For this you can directly use the MeteorD to run your meteor bundle.
-MeteorD can accept your bundle either from the web or from a local mount.
-Let's see
+MeteorD can accept your bundle either from a local mount or from the web.
+Let's see:

 #### 2.1 From a Local Mount